Sumerian religion: Major deities

 Inanna was the Sumerian goddess of love, sexuality, prostitution, and war.
 She was the divine personification of the planet Venus, the morning and evening star.
 Her main cult center was the Eanna temple in Uruk, which had been originally dedicated to An.
 Deified kings may have re-enacted the marriage of Inanna and Dumuzid with priestesses.
 Accounts of her parentage vary; in most myths, she is usually presented as the daughter of Nanna and Ningal, but, in other stories, she is the daughter of Enki or An along with an unknown mother.
 The Sumerians had more myths about her than any other deity.
 Many of the myths involving her revolve around her attempts to usurp control of the other deities' domains.

 Utu was god of the sun, whose primary center of worship was the E-babbar temple in Sippar.
 Utu was principally regarded as a dispenser of justice; he was believed to protect the righteous and punish the wicked.
 Nanna was god of the moon and of wisdom.
 He was the father of Utu and one of the patron deities of Ur.
 He may have also been the father of Inanna and Ereshkigal.
 Ningal was the wife of Nanna, as well as the mother of Utu, Inanna, and Ereshkigal.

 Ereshkigal was the goddess of the Sumerian Underworld, which was known as Kur.
 She was Inanna's older sister.
 In later myth, her husband was the god Nergal.
 The gatekeeper of the underworld was the god Neti.

 Nammu was a goddess representing the primeval waters (Engur), who gave birth to An (heaven) and Ki (earth) and the first deities; while she is rarely attested as an object of cult, she likely played a central role in the early cosmogony of Eridu, and in later periods continued to appear in texts related to exorcisms.
 An was the ancient Sumerian god of the heavens.
 He was the ancestor of all the other major deities and the original patron deity of Uruk.

 Most major gods had a so-called sukkal, a minor deity serving as their vizier, messenger or doorkeeper.

 Legacy

 Akkadians

-The Sumerians had an ongoing linguistic and cultural exchange with the Semitic Akkadian peoples in northern Mesopotamia for generations prior to the usurpation of their territories by Sargon of Akkad in 2340 BC.
-Sumerian mythology and religious practices were rapidly integrated into Akkadian culture, presumably blending with the original Akkadian belief systems that have been mostly lost to history.
-Sumerian deities developed Akkadian counterparts.
-Some remained virtually the same until later Babylonian and Assyrian rule.
-The Sumerian god An, for example, developed the Akkadian counterpart Anu; the Sumerian god Enki became Ea.
-The gods Ninurta and Enlil kept their original Sumerian names.
+The Sumerians had a linguistic and cultural exchange with the Semitic Akkadian peoples in northern Mesopotamia for generations prior to the conquests of Sargon of Akkad in 2340 BC.
+Sumerian mythology and religious practices were rapidly integrated into Akkadian culture.